 - Keep accurate records of meetings and actions

-As authorized by RSA-36A the commission may also:
+As authorized by NH RSA CHAPTER 36-A: CONSERVATION COMMISSIONS the commission may also:

 - Recommend programs for the protection, development, or better utilization of all areas in Easton's Conservation Index

 - Receive and manage gifts of money and property, both real and personal, in the name of Easton, New Hampshire (subject to the approval of the Board of Selectmen)